 The reality is that complicated call center menus, and mobile apps are the problem rather than the solution.
 Even though Apple Business Chat has only been around for a couple of years, early adopters are already using the technology in innovative ways.

 American Express allows customers to request a replacement card, dispute a charge, get information about their card benefits, and more.
-Elsewhere, Aramark is leveraging Apple Business Chat and QR codes on the back of stadium seats to streamline beer ordering at baseball games.
+Elsewhere, Aramark is leveraging Apple Business Chat and QR codes (which can be easily generated using these best QR code generators) on the back of stadium seats to streamline beer ordering at baseball games.

 These are just a few real-world use cases.
 But when you begin to explore the digital customer journey, it quickly becomes apparent that we are just scratching the surface of the possibilities ahead.
 Business Chat is designed as a business enabler that helps teams create custom message apps for specialized tasks.